|Informatie voor internationale studenten

 - bachelor’s study (four years taught in English and/or Dutch)

 - master’s study (one and two years taught in English)

 - Postgraduate Industrial Design (three years and only in Dutch)

 - PhDArts (in cooperation with University of Leiden)

 All regular international students follow the regular application and admission procedures.
-Details of the application, language proficiency, tuition fee and admission procedure can be found at Admission.
+Details of the application, language proficiency, tuition fee and admission procedure can be found at the application page.

 An exchange student is someone who is studying at one of the partner institutions of The Royal Academy of Art The Hague.
 The partner institution can be an Erasmus partner or a non-EU/EEA partner.
 Students on an exchange programme usually come for a semester or one year.
 They do not graduate from the Royal Academy of Art The Hague.